JakeSidSmith/async-2023-08-03-the-power-of-typescript/README.md

 - https://linkedin.com/in/jakesidsmith
 - https://jakesidsmith.com

-I'm a full stack TypeScript developer that's been working in the app develop industry for about 10 years at this point...
+I'm a full stack TypeScript developer that's been working in the app development industry for about 10 years at this point...
 I think.
 Maybe more.

 I have been using TypeScript for... since like version 2... _Google's release date_... maybe 7 years.